Heart Attack: An Acute Coronary Syndrome

 Unstable angina is a new symptom or a change from stable angina.
 The angina may occur more frequently, occur more easily at rest, feel more severe, or last longer.
 Although this angina can often be relieved with oral medications, it is unstable and may progress to a heart attack.
 Usually more intense medical treatment or a procedure is required.
 Unstable angina is an acute coronary syndrome and should be treated as a medical emergency.

-This heart attack, or MI, does not cause changes on an electrocardiogram (ECG).
+This heart attack, or MI, may not cause changes on an electrocardiogram (ECG).
 However, chemical markers in the blood indicate that damage has occurred to the heart muscle.
-In NSTEMI, the blockage may be partial or temporary, and so the extent of the damage relatively minimal.
+In NSTEMI, the blockage may be partial or temporary, and so the extent of the damage relatively small.

 Heart attack: ST segment elevation myocardial infarction (STEMI)

-This heart attack, or MI, is caused by a prolonged period of blocked blood supply.
+This heart attack, or MI, is caused by an abrupt and prolonged blocked blood supply.
 It affects a large area of the heart muscle, and so causes changes on the ECG as well as in blood levels of key chemical markers.